Frank DeClerk: Professional football

 He first played semipro football as the center and drop kicker for the Moline Indians in 1922.
 In 1923, he became the center for the Rock Island Independents of the National Football League (NFL).
 He played three years for Rock Island, appearing in 20 NFL games, seven as a starter, from 1923 to 1925.
 He continued playing professional football in 1927 for the Kewanee Tornadoes and in 1928 for the Galva Independents.

 Family and later years

 DeClerk married Hazel Hamm in 1923.
 After his playing career ended, he joined his brothers, Walter and August, in the garage business in Kewanee, Illinois.
 He became seriously ill in 1929, reportedly following a football injury, and lost vision in his left eye.
 He was treated at the Mayo brothers hospital in Minnesota and was subsequently hospitalized at the Veteran's Hospital in Excelsior Springs, Missouri.
 He died there in June 1929 at age 28.
 The cause of death was reported as nephritis.
-He was buried at St. Mary's cemetery n East Moline.
+He was buried at St. Mary's cemetery in East Moline.